edenkp/edenkp.github.io/projects/da-club.md

 <img src="daClubLogo.png">

-## Working on Da Club
+## Overview on Da Club

+Da Club is an application that displays different clubs that are available to students at UH Manoa.
+Students can use our webpage to discover what clubs UH Manoa has to offer.
+Da Club contains information such as any webpages that correlate to the club, a description of the club, a photo gallery that contains pictures of club members or events, etc. For users who don't go to UH or don't a hawaii.edu email, they won't be able to access club information.
+In order for users to gain access of features our application has, they must log in using their hawaii.edu email.
+Users can also add clubs of their own to the website so they can also show off their clubs to other Da Club users.

 For the final project of my ICS 314 course, students were put into teams and assigned specific website prompts.
-For my team, we were assigned "Club Hub", which was an application that served as a club catalog that students could use to look at different clubs on campus.
+For my team, we were assigned "Club Hub", which was the original project name when it was assigned to us.
 Because we were told that we couldn't use the original project name "Club Hub", my team and I came up with "Da Club".

+## Working on Da Club

 During the first milestone of the project, my team and I focused on making the "structure" of the website that would eventually be improved on as time went on.
 We focused on some very basic issues, such as creating a simple design/layout for the page, creating a working schema for the application, and simple features such as signing in, signing up, and signing out.
 Although it was quite a rough start, we reflected on our experience during this first milestone and talked about how we could better improve for the next milestone.